Wellington Airport: 1947–1959

+1959–present

+The current airport was officially reopened on 25 October 1959.
+The original length of the runway was 1630 m, and it was extended to 1936 m in the early 1970s, to handle Douglas DC-8s.

 In 1991, the airport released plans to widen the taxiway to CAA Code D & E specifications and acquire extra space, which were abandoned after protests from local residents.
 The plan involved the removal of the nearby Miramar Golf Course and a large number of residential and commercial properties.
 The Airport purchased land from the Miramar Golf Course in 1994 for car park space.

 As recently as 1992, several alternate sites for Wellington Airport were considered – Te Horo, Paraparaumu, Mana Island, Ohariu Valley, Horokiwi, Wairarapa and Pencarrow – but a decision was made to upgrade the existing site at Rongotai.
-A major new terminal was completed in 1999 and integrated with the international terminal, which had been built as an abortive first stage of a whole new terminal in 1977.
-A 90 m safety zone at the south end of the runway was constructed in order to comply with ICAO safety regulations, while a similar zone has been put in place at the runway's north end.
+A major new domestic terminal was completed in 1999 and integrated with the international terminal, which had been built in 1977.
+A 90 m safety zone at the south end of the runway was constructed during 2006 in order to comply with ICAO safety regulations, while a similar zone was also put in place at the runway's north end.

-Since 1998 the airport has been two-thirds privately owned by Infratil, with the remaining third owned by the Wellington City Council.

-In late 2003 the airport installed a large statue of Gollum on the terminal in order to promote the world premiere of The Lord of the Rings: The Return of the King.

 In April 2006, Air New Zealand and Qantas announced that they proposed to enter into a codeshare agreement, arguing that it would be necessary in order to reduce empty seats and financial losses on trans-Tasman routes.
 The airport counter-argued that the codeshare would stifle competition and passenger growth on Wellington's international flights, pointing to what it saw as a market duopoly dominated by Air New Zealand and Qantas.
 The codeshare was abandoned by the two airlines after it was rejected in a draft ruling by the Australian Competition & Consumer Commission in November 2006.

 Fiji Airways began serving Wellington from Nadi on 25 June 2015.
-Jetstar launched its first international service in December 2014 from Wellington to the Gold Coast.
+Australian airline Jetstar launched its first international service in December 2014 from Wellington to the Gold Coast.